 Bolt bound is the horizontal condition that occurs when the moveable machine is “bound” by the hold down bolts in the direction of movement needed to correct the horizontal alignment.
 Typical remedies to correct bolt bound are to; drill out the movable machine feet, undercut the hold down bolts, replace the hold bolts with smaller diameter ones when through bolted, or move the stationary machine if possible.

 Drilling out the holes on the motor feet can lead to other issues such as cupped washers, and the application now requires a “special” motor.
-Undercutting the hold down bolts by removing threads on the shank of the bolt offer a little movement side to side which many times is not enough to resolve being bound, using smaller bolts and nuts (when through bolted) can give enough side to side movement however too small of a diameter bolt may not have enough tensile and yield strength for the application.
+Undercutting the hold down bolts by removing threads on the shank of the bolt offers a little movement side to side which many times is not enough to resolve being bound, using smaller bolts and nuts (when through bolted) can give enough side-to-side movement however too small of a diameter bolt may not have enough tensile and yield strength for the application.

-Fixturlaser has made this a simple issue to analysis and correct in most circumstances.
-The Fixturlaser NXA uses a common-sense approach to solving bolt or base bound conditions with the Feet Lock function.
+Acoem has made this a simple issue to analyze and correct in most circumstances.
+The NXA uses a common-sense approach to solving bolt or base bound conditions with the Feet Lock function.
 The power of this function is that the mechanic can choose which two sets of feet to consider “stationary” and the NXA will calculate values needed to move the “unlocked feet.
 Most times there is a combination of locked and unlocked feet to solve the bound issue.

 Some situations are absolute as there can be no adjustment made to the stationary machine as in the case of a reciprocating gas compressor however there are thousands of other machines which may be corrected using Feet Lock.

-Once the correction process is begun the Feet Lock function is available by pressing the Configuration Icon then the Feet Lock icon.
+Once the correction process has begun, the Feet Lock function is then available by pressing the Configuration Icon, and then the Feet Lock icon.

 Base Bound Screen Bolt Bound Screen

-As previous blog discusses using Feet Lock to correct for Base Bound (Link to Base Bound blog).
-This blog will demonstrate solving for bolt bound.
+Our previous blog post discusses using Feet Lock to correct for Base Bound.
+This blog demonstrates solving for bolt bound conditions.